Saniamos/bbdc25/README.md

 ## Understandings:
 - The fraudulent percentage differs between the datasets (train is mostly between 10-15% per action, val ranges from 3-15% per action, test is obviously unclear)
 - the aggregation per accountid is based on quantiles atm -> the model before should be tuned for fraud precision over recall as faulty transaction labeling is more costly than missing a fraudulent transaction, specifically as not all transactions of a fraudulent account are necissarily fraudulent
+    -> tuning for precision can achieve 100% fraud transaction precision, but recall is low resulting in bad fraudster f1
+- Ver01 feature set is better (over raw) in rf and brf: roughly doubles fraud precision (transaction) and is ~8 points better in macro f1, 20 in fraud f1 (account)

 ## Log:
 - read desrciption and added some thoughts